 The EAGLE Youth Leadership Team is recruited on a semester basis and is composed of Gilpin youth ages 12-17.
-The leadership team receives a stipend at the end of the semester for their work in planning, advising, participating in, and advertising EAGLE.
+The leadership team is paid for their work in planning, participating in, and advertising activities.

 Current leadership team

-We have 10 folks on our team for the spring 2021 semester and meet virtually, with leaders from 5 grades, 3 schools, and a wide variety of interests.
-Thanks for all you do, Kari, Robert, Jiselle, Liam, Aucklynn, Will, Madison, Lili, Brian, and Emma are THE BEST!
+We had 10 folks on our inaugural team for the spring 2021 semester, with leaders from 5 grades, 3 schools, and a wide variety of interests.
+Kari, Robert, Jiselle, Liam, Aucklynn, Will, Maddi, Lili, Brian, and Emma are THE BEST!
 Many of them will be returning for our fall cohort.

 We’re lucky to be a part of a network of mountain folks that serve young people!
 We partner with organizations and individuals to offer a variety of activities, field trips, and opportunities for EAGLE participants.
 Some of our partners include:

 - Gilpin County: Community Center, Human Services, Resilience 1220, the Holistic Homestead, local 4-H leaders

 - Nederland: TEENS, Inc., Wild Bear